edgelesssys/constellation/docs/docs/overview/performance.md

 The connections directly pass through the node's OS layer and never hit the network.
 The benchmark evaluates how the [Constellation's node OS image](../architecture/images.md) and runtime encryption influence the throughput.

-The K-Bench tests `dp_network_internode` and `dp_network_intranode`.
-The tests use [`iperf`](https://iperf.fr/) to measure the bandwidth available.
-Constellation's bandwidth for both sending and receiving is at 20 Gbps while AKS achieves slightly higher numbers and GKE achieves about 30 Gbps in the tests.
+Constellation's bandwidth for both sending and receiving is at 31 Gbps on Azure and 22 Gbps on GCP.
+AKS achieves 26 Gbps and GKE achieves about 27 Gbps in the tests.

 ![](../_media/benchmark_net.png)